-2018-19 Pre-Budget Submission
+2019-20 Pre-Budget Submission

-As the peak body for Australia's \$2.5 billion live performance industry, Live Performance Australia welcomes the opportunity to make a submission to the 2018-19 Budget.
+As the peak body for Australia's \$2.5 billion live performance industry, Live Performance Australia (LPA) welcomes the opportunity to make a submission to the 2019-20 Budget.

 The live performance industry employs over 34,000 people nationally; supports more than 500 performing arts companies around Australia plus hundreds of venues, producers and music promoters.
 It supports the development of world-class talent both on stage and in production and technical areas.
-The industry attracts more than 18 million people each year to shows in capital cities, regional centres and country towns.
+In 2017, the industry attracted more than 23 million people to shows in capital cities, regional centres and country towns.